Gifted Car Registration: Sales Tax Exemption Guide

 Gift vs sale: why the distinction matters

-State motor-vehicle agencies treat a vehicle transfer as either a sale or a gift, and the tax consequences are completely different.
+Every state DMV files a vehicle transfer in one of two boxes: sale or gift.
+Which box it lands in decides whether you pay tax at the counter.
 A sale triggers sales-and-use tax based on the purchase price or, in many states, the book value if the declared price looks suspiciously low.
 A bona fide gift — meaning no money, no trade, no assumption of debt, and no services exchanged — typically falls under a family-transfer exemption and is registered without sales tax.
 Our family title transfer guide covers the donor side of the same transaction including spouse, divorce, and inheritance paths.

 To prove the transaction is a gift, the donor and recipient must both sign a bill of sale showing $0.00 plus a state-issued gift affidavit.
 Some states also require notarization.
 Submitting a low-dollar bill of sale (such as $1) instead of a true gift declaration is one of the most common reasons exemption applications get rejected.